patrickkettner/opal-webpack/README.md

 }
 ```

+The loader will also pull in any stubbed files from Opal GEMs automatically when:
+* the `OPAL_MRI_REQUIRES` environment variable is set
+* webpack is run in a Bundler context
+* webpack is run with the RAILS_ENV environment variable set

 ### Caching

 Just like the Babel loader, you can cache compilation results on the filesystem to improve load times